cocotb/cocotb/documentation/source/quickstart.rst

     $> make
     $> sudo make install

-Cocotb can now be built against 32bit python by setting the architecture and placing the 32bit python ahead of the native version in the path when running a test
+Cocotb can now be built against 32-bit Python by setting the architecture and placing the 32-bit Python ahead of the native version in the path when running a test.

 .. code-block:: bash